ACooperDev/WebSDK/ReadMe.md

   - Loads an image from disk to the camera.
 - NMC(nmc: str, timeout: double, port: int, ip: str, username: str, password: str)
   - Sends a Native Mode Command.
 Python and C# only.
+- GetStartupJob()
+  - Returns the current startup job.
+- SetStartupJob(jobName: str)
+  - Sets a job as the startup job.

 ## Camera Events
 ```bash